-- Encourage children to get their belongings ready for school. - Give children time to practise changing clothes independently, especially jumpers and coats. - Provide one healthy, small snack for snack time (A piece of fruit is ideal).
+- Encourage children to get their belongings ready for school. - Give children time to practise changing clothes independently, especially jumpers and coats. - Provide one healthy, small snack for snack time (a piece of fruit is ideal) and a water bottle (no sugary drinks please).